 Ridgeline as seen from Strawberry

 DeMoisy is an official peak with 389 feet of rise from the saddle and is the 611th highest peak in Utah.
 Strawberry has a 165 foot rise and is unranked.
 Since they are very close to each other, most hikers would go ahead and climb both while they are there.
 The mountain is open all year around.
-For summer hikers, they can be approached from a hike from Snow Basin resort, a tram ridge plus hike from Needles Lodge, or from Beus Canyon in Ogden.
+For summer hikers, they can be approached from a hike from Snow Basin resort or a tram ride plus ridge hike from Needles Lodge, or the long way from Beus Canyon in Ogden.
 In winter, they can be snowshoed from Beus Canyon or climbed in between ski runs after taking the lift.